velebitus/libuv_examples/README.md

 2. max time that user can input is defined with #define MAX_TIME
 3. poll rate is defined with #define POLL_EVERY_MS

--how i tested: "make valgrind_poll" in the directory, and in the other terminal use "make touch" in the directory
+- how i tested: "make valgrind_poll" in the directory, and in the other terminal use "make touch" in the directory